renatoathaydes/renatoathaydes.github.io/_posts/2015-12-02-Using-Ceylon-Type-System-To-Write-Reliable-Extensible-Software.md

 Let's have a look how at how we can use attributes.

-For example, in the `legal` module, we will be interested only in the *legal* attributes of a `Person`, so when we want to access that, we must `narrow` the attributes and see if its there:
+For example, in the `legal` module, we will be interested only in the *legal* attributes of a `Person`, so when we want to access that, we must `narrow` the attributes and see if it's there:

 {% highlight ceylon %}
 // define the legal module's attributes